mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 printed out on paper.

-Another highly recommended way to back up your wallet is to generate a mnemonic seed phrase or seed file [as described below](#a_ms) and write it down or memorize it.
+Another highly recommended way to back up your wallet is to generate a mnemonic seed phrase or seed file [as described below](#a_ms) and record or memorize it.
 If you have an average or better memory, you’ll find memorizing your seed phrase to be surprisingly easy.
 And the peace of mind that comes with knowing that your coins are recoverable **even if you lose all your physical backups** can’t be overestimated.

 ### <a id="a_tr">Transacting</a>

-*The following transacting information is applicable to BTC, BCH, LTC, ETH and ETC.  For transacting with Monero, consult [Altcoin-and-Forkcoin-Support][ax] and the [`mmgen-xmrwallet`][mx] help screen.*
+*The following transacting information is applicable to BTC, BCH, LTC, ETH, ETC and RUNE.
+For transacting with Monero, consult [Altcoin-and-Forkcoin-Support][x] and the [`mmgen-xmrwallet`][mx] help screen.*

 #### <a id="a_ga">Generate addresses (offline computer)</a>